-Where trees require removal to allow the construction of new structures, it will be necessary to ensure all root bowl material is removed from any settlement sensitive areas to reduce the potential for future, non-uniform settlements.
+Where trees require removal to allow the construction of new structures, it will be necessary to ensure all root bowl material is removed from any settlement sensitive areas to reduce the potential for future, nonuniform settlements.
+As swelling clay was encountered good construction practice will be required to ensure shrink/swell measures do not impact the existing/proposed structures.